INTRODUCTION TO FOUNDATION COURSES

 Over time, all skin areas of the body age, with the damage mainly being caused by excessive sun exposure.
 This exposure to sunlight can result in facial wrinkles, sagging, dryness, liver spots and growths.
 Cigarette smoking and inherited factors may also contribute.

-Botulinum Toxin Type A is a neurotoxin produced by a bacteria called Clostridium botulinum.
-Small injected doses of the toxin paralyses and relaxes muscles in the face, which eventually makes wrinkles and frown lines less obvious.
+Anti-wrinkle injections are a neurotoxin produced by a bacteria, small injected doses of the toxin paralyses and relaxes muscles in the face, which eventually makes wrinkles and frown lines less obvious.

 Local anaesthesia is not usually required.
 The skin is cleaned and the treatment is injected into areas of the face where it is needed.
 Each area usually requires several injections and the process takes around ten minutes.